 HEX codes: #04203c • #234d74 • #355e84 • #6c92ab • #c8d7e6

-As much as we love to keep toasty in the fall, we can’t forget about the more moody tones too.
-This palette uses crisp hues of blue.
+Reminiscent of crisp fall air, this fall palette uses muted blue hues.
 When creating a monochromatic palette like this one, use a mix of mid-tone blues as well as lighter and darker shades for contrast.

 HEX codes: #693329 • #985144 • #cfd3d7 • #1c4463 • #182e3d

-This palette includes warm red-browns to complement the deep blues and striking cool grey.
-Like a pumpkin spice latte on a rainy day, the browns here add warmth to the fresh blues.
+This fall color palette includes warm red-browns to complement the deep blues and striking cool grey.
+Like a pumpkin spice latte on a rainy day, the browns add warmth to the fresh blues.

 This social post is an invite to a meetup and uses browns to create an inviting feeling.
 Blues act as a nice decorative color, but the important details are highlighted in white, making them easy to read.